 Growing up, my grandparents were always a big part of my life.
-We’d see them at least a couple of times a week, be it trips to the seaside, dinners at their house, them watching me play football or me going to theirs on a Monday to watch WWF on Sky Sports.
+We’d see them at least a couple of times a week, be it trips to the seaside, dinners at their house, them watching me play football or me going to their place on a Monday to watch WWF on Sky Sports.

 This already close relationship got even stronger when they moved into our garage – we did have the garage converted into a granny flat I should point out, it’s not like we attempted to crowbar them in-between the cars!
 So, they were (and continue to be) a big part of my life, even if my Grandma is the only one still with us now.